 Here's an article I just stumbled upon from the official, California Stem Cell Agency.
 I didn't know we had one here.
 The blog is aptly named The Stem Cellar.

 This post is from March 2017 and gives a well-researched and well-written state of worldwide stem cell therapies to date.
 It provides some interesting follow-up statistics from many different studies among 13 different countries.

 Analogous Hematopoietic Stem Cell Transplant, sometimes abbreviated as ASCT or HSCT, is a process by which your own (analogous) hematopoietic stem cells (i.e. immune system stem cells), grown in your own bone marrow, are harvested from your body (usually through your blood), then given back to you after chemotherapy (which wipes out your existing immune system) to rebuild a new immune system (without memory of your autoimmune disease) from scratch.

 This is in effect a reboot of the immune system.

-There are many types of stem cells in the body, each which can grow in to particular types of new cells.
+There are many types of stem cells in the body, each of which can grow into particular types of new cells.
 Hematopoietic stem cells grow into new immune cells, and they are abundant and easy to capture.
 Furthermore, a mobilizing drug (i.e. filgrastim) can be used to encourage the bone marrow to generate HSCs by the millions.

 MS usually shows two related but different manifestations.
 There are discrete "attacks" or flareups or exacerbations or relapses, and there is usually a steady disease progression.
 Most forms of MS start with debilitating attacks and little of a steady progression of disability, then they transition to predominantly debilitating progression.